 MSU College of Engineering students may study Fall and Spring at The Technical University of Denmark in at Lyngby.
 Courses at DTU will be offered in English.
 The program is sponsored by the Department of Mechanical Engineering (ME) however, students from all departments in the College of Engineering may participate with department approval: Biosystems & Agricultural Engineering (BE); Chemical Engineering & Materials Science (CHE, MSE); Civil & Environmental Engineering (CE); Computer Science & Engineering (CSE) and Electrical & Computer Engineering (ECE).
 THE DANISH WAY : In 1829, when Hans Christian Ørsted founded what became the Technical University of Denmark (DTU), he created an eloquent response to an important need in society: to make use of scientific progress in the service of society by applying technology.
 DTU has applied this fundamental idea for the past 177 years.
 Based on intensive efforts in research, innovation and the transfer of knowledge, DTU has contributed to Denmark achieving a leading position within such diverse fields as design, wind energy, biotechnology, electronics and telecommunication.
 DTU thereby deserves a substantial share of the credit for Denmark being able, despite its modest size, to create and maintain a welfare society that is the envy of many nations.
 DTU, claims the role as a leading force within the technical and natural sciences seriously.

 They provide education, research and innovation at a high international level.
 Further, DTU has strived since 1829 to build sustainable bridges between academia and industry.
 In 2005, DTU manifested this by such accomplishments as concluding 350 partnership agreements with companies.
-Students at MSU, College of Engineering interested in this great study abroad opportunity may contact Maggie Blair-Ramsey in the College of Engineering (firstname.lastname@example.org) for more information or stop by 1108 EB.
+This is a great study abroad opportunity for students at MSU, College of Engineering.